-The 13 stands inventoried had a wide range of stand structures and understory vigor levels.
+The 13 stands inventoried had a wide range of stand structures and understory vigor levels (Table 3).
 Some were very open with large, evenly distributed overstory trees and dense understories and resembled shelterwood cuts.
 Others had large gaps and dense patches and were the result of ongoing prairie colonization and possibly some group selection harvesting.
 Yet others were fairly dense with small gaps.
-Most of the stands had high levels of spatial heterogeneity.
 Overstory stocking ranged from very open (91 SDI, 20% of full site occupancy) to somewhat dense (298 SDI, 60% of full site occupancy), with 510 SDI being full site occupancy (Long 1985).
 Understory densities had an even greater range: 10-842 trees per acre.
-Structural attributes for all 13 stands are presented in Table 3.
-The percentage of understory trees in each vigor class is also included in Table 3.
+Only the most open stand had an average crop tree RVG above 35% and the majority of crop trees in vigor classes 3 and 4.
+The three stands with overstory SDI levels close to 150 had average crop tree RVG values under 30%.